fudgepop01/fudge-chameleon-tools/README.md

 - type extractor
     - also a kaitai struct parser generator
 - "universal" kaitai struct file that can parse most files within `GenesysObject` folders
+    - a `GenesysObject` instance analysis that gives a list of files within various game BNDL `GenesysObject` folders and shows what type they are
 - event file rebuilder

 ---